 pastor needs to give the ministry back to the people to whom it belongs, and

-if he doesn’t the Church will never reach beyond its borders to save souls;
+if he doesn’t the Church will never fulfill the great commission to reach a

 today is like the American government, they say that government belongs to the